olegkleiman/crib/session22/readme.md

 and observe produced <code>build</code> directory.

-Under this directory: <code>build/classes/kotlin/main</code> you'll find the JS file with a name corresponding to your project.
+Under this directory <code>build/classes/kotlin/main</code> you'll find the JS file with a name corresponding to your project.
 For out simple Kotlin input, the produced JS looks like:
 ``` javascript
 if (typeof kotlin === 'undefined') {
   throw new Error("Error loading module 'kgjs'.
 Its dependency 'kotlin' was not found.
 Please, check whether 'kotlin' is loaded prior to 'kgjs'.");